Blade Runner 2049: Cast

-Archival footage, audio, and stills of Sean Young from the original film are used to represent both her original character of Rachael and a clone of the character created by Niander Wallace.
+Archival footage, audio, and stills of Sean Young from the original film are used to represent both her original character of Rachael and a duplicate of the character created by Niander Wallace.
 Young's likeness was digitally superimposed onto Loren Peta, who was coached by Young on how to recreate her performance from the first film.
 The voice of the replicant was created with the use of a sound-alike actress to Young.
 Young was credited for her work.